laravel/dusk/UPGRADE.md

 ## Upgrading To 9.0 From 8.x

 jQuery has been [removed as a dependency](https://github.com/laravel/dusk/pull/1166), improving performance.

-Sites using the jQuery library should find version conflicts are avoided during Dusk tests.
+Sites using the jQuery library should find version conflicts are now avoided during Dusk tests.

 Dusk tests that interact with jQuery via `script()` calls will need adjustment.